 As students generally earn little or no income, course costs might put them in debt.
 These losses are transferred over to the following year as so-called “losses carried forward” (Verlustvortrag) and are set off against the results of the corresponding year.
 Thus, the losses of several years of studying can be accumulated and can possibly lead to a tax reduce after the final exam.
 However, if any profit (income) is realized while studying, the tax office will set off former losses immediately, so that for income below the basic exemption, but above the recognized losses, the losses carried forward are ineffective.
 While the deadline for a volunteer tax return ends after four years, losses carried forward can still be asserted retroactively for the last seven years.

-Students submit a tax return for each year of studying; for freelance or commercial income (compulsory assessment) no later than 31.7. of the following year (for 2020: until 31.10.2021).
+Students submit a tax return for each year of studying; for freelance or commercial income (compulsory assessment) no later than 31.7. of the following year (extended deadlines for 2020 and 2021: by 31.10., for 2022: by 30.9., for 2023: by 31.8. of the following year).
 There is no limit for course costs deduction, so it is worth collecting receipts for these costs and prepare them for the audit by the tax office.

 Unlike the aforementioned student groups, course costs for students completing their first degree (initial training) are only taken into account for the current calendar year, and only up to a set maximum amount of 6,000 euros per year.
 This only creates a tax benefit for income well above the basic exemption in the same calendar year.

 Tax returns are submitted to the local finance authority (Finanzamt).
-Students registered in Hamburg can find their corresponding tax office here.
-An overview of all other tax offices outside of Hamburg is available here.
+Students registered in Hamburg can find their tax office here, all others here.
 It is recommended - and even mandatory in the case of freelance or commercial income - to submit the tax return via the "online tax office" ELSTER, which inserts all the data already available at the tax office into the tax return at the click of a mouse.